johanley/anne-of-green-gables-editions/README.md

 # Anne of Green Gables: Editions
 Proof-read and compare editions of _Anne of Green Gables_, by L. M. Montgomery.

-This <em>DIG-DPC-2008-05</em> branch contains a transcription from Digital Proofreaders Canada.
+This <em>DIG-DPC-2008-05</em> branch contains a transcription from Distributed Proofreaders Canada.
 The file was created in May of 2008.
 It was downloaded from <a href='https://www.fadedpage.com/showbook.php?pid=20080509'>here</a> on 2020-11-26.
 It states that it's based on a book published by Ryerson in 1946.